 Which kit do you use and what does it look like?

 You can use your Smartphone or Tablet to change many of the settings according to your preferences.
-Here are some images to give you an idea of what is possible with the app.

 You can download the user manual here

 How much does it cost and how long does conversion take?